akkartik/teliva/README.md

   makes sense.
 You get some libraries preloaded (see below).
 Beyond those, apps should include all Lua code they want to use.

-- I want to provide sandboxed access to system resources (file system, network, etc.) which will likely create incompatibilities with the standard library.
-I'm disinclined to try to &lsquo;improve&rsquo; on Lua syntax, however.
-It's not my favorite, but it's good enough.

 - To create a well-behaved sandbox, Teliva doesn't support adding libraries with C bindings beyond the few it starts up with.